up

 The Accounts Payable (AP) section is responsible for timely and accurate payments to vendors for goods and services provided to the County; complying with County policies and procedures; and carrying out State and Federal reporting requirements.

 The General and Grant Accounting sections are responsible for the analysis, interpretation, and presentation of the County's financial position and results of operations through timely, accurate, and professional financial reports.
 These reports provide public assurance as to the accountability and integrity of the use of Federal, State, County, and other outside resources; adherence to budgetary policies established by management; and compliance with Federal, State, and County mandates.
-The program prepares the Annual Comprehensive Financial Report, Debt Service Booklet, the Single Audit Report on Expenditures of Federal Awards, and the State Uniform Financial Report, as well as numerous other standardized and specialized reports.
+The program prepares the Annual Comprehensive Financial Report, Popular Annual Financial Report, Debt Service Booklet, the Single Audit Report on Expenditures of Federal Awards, and the State Uniform Financial Report, as well as numerous other standardized and specialized reports.
 This program also provides high-quality, timely service to County departments through analysis and technical assistance and through preparation, review, and approval of financial transactions, including grants.

 The Financial Analysis, Audit, and Compliance (FAAC) section is responsible for performing extensive financial analysis to improve financial reporting, coordinate controls and requirements over enhancements to functions in Oracle E-Business Suite financial modules, perform audits of financial transactions, and ensure compliance with department and Countywide policies.

-The Timekeeping and Payroll section is responsible for managing and maintaining the County's payroll system and functions as prescribed by Federal, State, County laws, and local regulations.
+The Timekeeping and Payroll section is responsible for managing and maintaining the County's time keeping and payroll system and functions as prescribed by Federal, State, County laws, and local regulations.
 It provides timely and accurate payroll disbursements to County employees, accounts for payroll deductions, issues W-2 statements to account for pre-tax and post-tax benefits, maintains official payroll and leave records, and responds to internal and external inquiries.
-Timekeeping and Payroll proactively operates in conjunction with other County departments to maintain and develop efficient and effective improvements to personnel/payroll by providing timekeeping and creating reporting tools available within the Oracle Business Intelligence Tool (BI).
+Timekeeping and Payroll proactively operates in conjunction with other County departments to maintain and develop efficient and effective improvements to personnel/payroll by providing timekeeping data and creating reporting tools available within the Oracle Business Intelligence Tool (BI).

 Explore